rgglez/rgglez/README.md

 I use GitHub Topics to categorize my repositories:

-* ✨ **Original projects:** Non-forked repos with topics are programmed entirely by me.
+* ✨ **Original projects:** Non-forked repos tagged with topics are programmed entirely by me.
-* 🔧 **Contributions:** Forked repos with topics feature my custom modifications.
+* 🔧 **Contributions:** Forked repos tagged with topics feature my custom modifications.
 * 📦 **Archives:** Untagged repositories are mirrored backups only.

 ---